-If your loved one has contracted Clostridium difficile while in a nursing home, it is important that you not sit back and allow any neglect that your loved one may be suffering to continue.
-The experienced nursing home negligence and neglect attorneys at the Law Offices of Ben Yeroushalmi specialize in this area of law and can be of assistance to you.
-The best course of action is to find out more about the condition and then speak to an attorney, to discus your case and possible courses of legal action.
-Contact us at any time and our experienced team of nursing home abuse attorneys will be happy to talk to you about your case in a free consultation.
+If your loved one has contracted Clostridium difficile while in a nursing home or assisted living facility, it is important that you not sit back and allow any neglect that your loved one may be suffering to continue.
+The Los Angeles infection lawyers of the Law Offices of Ben Yeroushalmi in Los Angeles are dedicated to fighting nursing home and assisted living neglect and can be of assistance to you.
+The best course of action is to find out more about the condition and then speak to an attorney to discuss your case and possible courses of legal action.
+Contact us at any time and our experienced team of elder abuse attorneys will be happy to talk to you about your case in a free consultation.

-Clostridium difficile (C. difficile) infections, which cause inflammation of the colon, are unfortunately prevalent in California nursing homes.
-Symptoms of a C. difficile infection include frequent diarrhea for 2 to 3 days, fever, cramping, loss of appetite, nausea, and vomiting.
+Clostridium difficile (C. diff) infections, which cause inflammation of the colon, are unfortunately prevalent in California nursing homes and assisted living facilities.
+Symptoms of a C. diff infection include frequent diarrhea for 2 to 3 days, fever, cramping, loss of appetite, nausea, and vomiting.
 If the infection is severe, blood may be found in feces.

-For many people, a C. difficile infection can be cured with antibiotics within 10 days.
-However, for infection control purposes, all symptomatic residents must immediately be isolated until their diarrhea has resolved.
+For many people, a C. diff infection can be cured with antibiotics within 10 days.
+However, for infection control purposes, all symptomatic patients or residents must immediately be isolated until their diarrhea has resolved.
 Because people can be infected by touching items or surfaces that are contaminated with feces, shared instruments such as toilets, bath tubs, and rectal thermometers must be thoroughly cleansed and decontaminated.
-This is especially important as C. difficile is quite resistant to chemical disinfection and can survive in the environment for weeks to months.
-Nursing staff's hand hygiene is thus the key for infection control.
-Nursing homes need to make sure that all of their staff members follow established hand washing practices to ensure proper hygiene and use gloves when cleaning and caring for infected residents.
+This is especially important as C. diff is quite resistant to chemical disinfection and can survive in the environment for weeks to months.
+Staff's hand hygiene is thus the key for infection control.
+Nursing homes and assisted living facilities need to make sure that all of their staff members follow established hand washing practices to ensure proper hygiene and use gloves when cleaning and caring for infected residents.
 (More information on infection control procedures is available at the Centers for Disease Control and Prevention.)

-Outbreaks of C. difficile and other infectious diseases in nursing homes can be very difficult to contain and control, requiring a swift and organized infection control response.
-This requires both sufficient quarantine space and adequate numbers of trained nursing staff to carry through with all measures.
-Such preparedness is part of the facility’s responsibility and mandated by the Patients’ Bill of Rights, guaranteeing all nursing home residents to a safe and healthy living environment.
+Outbreaks of C. diff and other infectious diseases can be very difficult to contain and control, requiring a swift and organized infection control response.
+This requires both sufficient quarantine space and adequate numbers of trained staff to carry through with all measures.
+Such preparedness is part of the facility’s responsibility and mandated by the Patients’ Bill of Rights for skilled nursing facilities, guaranteeing all nursing home residents to a safe and healthy living environment.